Felixduelmer/phocus/README.md

 Stanford University

-This is the official implementation of the paper "PHOCUS: Physics-Based Deconvolution for Ultrasound Resolution Enhancement"
+This is the official implementation of the paper "PHOCUS: Physics-Based Deconvolution for Ultrasound Resolution Enhancement".

-# Pipeline
+## Pipeline
 <img src='gfx/Network_structure.png'/>